-A few days ago I had a hilarious conversation with my 5 year-old.
-I was impressed with his retention rate and application of key lessons, including two Social Selling Training lessons for the modern sales rep.
+Sunday January 3rd, 2016.
+That was the day I had a hilarious conversation with my 5-year-old.
+I was impressed with his retention rate and application of key lessons, including two digital selling and social selling training lessons for the modern sales rep.

 Son: Can you take me to school tomorrow?